TL;DR

 The 90-night cap on whole-property short-term lets in Greater London remains in force under the Deregulation Act 2015.
 The limit resets on 1 January each year.
 Hosted stays (owner present) are exempt.
 Airbnb blocks listings automatically at 90 nights.

 The Mayor of London and several inner boroughs have called for a reduction to 30 or 60 nights, but no change has been legislated.
-For the full breakdown, see our guide to the London 90-day Airbnb rule.
+For the full breakdown, see the guide to the London 90-day Airbnb rule.

 2. What is coming